HJBallen/Bases_2/Workshop-1/README.md

 # Workshop I - E-commerce Platform - BogoGo

-This repository contains the **LaTeX** document titled **"WORKSHOP I"**, which develops the design of a national and international e-commerce platform.
+This repository contains the document  **"WORKSHOP I"**, which develops the design of an e-commerce platform.

 ## 📄 Document Contents